 This version is a free upgrade for registered users.

-- Intel Macintosh computer running OS X 10.6 or later, 10.8 or later recommended
+- Intel Macintosh computer running OS X 10.8 or later.

 - iTunes 11 or better